Aww geez! Not another YouTube rant!

 Money!
 Money!
 Money!

 Money, in the form of advertisement, is what eventually sparked lawsuits from ViaComm saying that the people uploading videos of shows to their network were being profited on.
 Even though Google described YouTube as not making any money.
-The case was resolved with the enforcement of channels scanning for copywritten content and have it automatically removed by an AI which cannot tell the difference between parody, “fair use” where a person uses a few seconds of a video to prove a point.
+The case was resolved with the enforcement of channels scanning for copywritten content and having it automatically removed by an AI that cannot tell the difference between parody, and “fair use” where a person uses a few seconds of a video to prove a point.
 Or even public domain music where you have corporations manipulating the copyright system to strike as many content creators as they can to scalp them of any advertising revenue they can get their hands on.

 When you start thinking of everything that YouTube has done in an effort to take the “You” out of the “Tube”.
-Coupling this with our previous articles of where’s the fair use and YouTube Heroes along with dropping Google’s policy of “don’t be evil” and as a content creator or customer of Google you find yourself working with a company that is facing a serious identity crisis.
+Coupling this with our previous articles of where’s the fair use and YouTube Heroes along with dropping Google’s policy of “don’t be evil” as a content creator or customer of Google you find yourself working with a company that is facing a serious identity crisis.

 As a lowly blogger, we tried to help!
 We offered YouTube a new branding that would offer honesty and transparency to all users on their network.

 YouTube declined to comment on our re-brand.
 Can’t say we didn’t try to help!

 After all, if money is what holds the power over a network then the proper people should be credited for it.
 This is what “Adpocalypse” was all about on YouTube.
 The ability to make the content of YouTube more advertiser-friendly and profitable by punishing creators that used bad language, or talking about the news, or world events might piss off Chinese advertisers.
 Saying something inappropriate like talking about LGBT rights?
 We hope you like your content buried and that you have a different method of revenue than YouTube!
 Because in an advertiser-friendly world that’s exactly what is going to happen.